Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Report Classification

-Our LLM-based classifier can be implemented using different LLMs.
-We use three GPT models from OpenAI accessible via API, as well as Meta-Llama-3-70B-Instruct (llama3 for short)~\cite{llama3-huggingface}, which we run locally.
-Since OpenAI is a commercial service we study not only the accuracy of the classification, but also the classification cost.
-The cost of the OpenAI API depends on four factors~\cite{openai-pricing}: the number of queries performed, the total size (measured in tokens) of the queries and answers (including the explanation), and the model used.
-We evaluate three GPT models: the older and cheaper gpt-3.5-turbo-0125 (gpt-3.5), the more recent and more expensive gpt-4-0125-preview (gpt-4), and a faster model with intermediate cost gpt-4o-2024-05-13 (gpt-4o).
+\paragraph{Models.} We evaluate six LLM models.
+We download and run locally two open models from HuggingFace~\cite{llama3-huggingface}: Meta-Llama-3-70B-Instruct (llama3 for short) and Meta-Llama-3.1-70B-Instruct (llama3.1).
+We also evaluate four commercial models from OpenAI accessible via API: the older and cheaper gpt-3.5-turbo-0125 (gpt-3.5), the more recent and more expensive gpt-4-0125-preview (gpt-4), and two faster models with intermediate cost gpt-4o-2024-05-13 (gpt-4o) and gpt-4o-mini-2024-07-18 (gpt4-4o-mini).

-\paragraph{Query approaches.} We test three approaches to query the LLM.
-Regardless of the approach used, queries to the LLM follow the structure in Figure~\ref{fig:query}.
-Differences between the approaches are in the number of queries used to classify a description and in the list of definitions provided in each query.

-\emph{(a) One-query.} This approach uses a single query to the LLM per description.
-Each query provides all \numtaxonomy abuse type definitions and asks the LLM to select the best fitting abuse type for the description.
-This approach minimizes the amount of queries, making it the fastest approach and also fairly economical.
-On the other hand, it forces the LLM to distinguish child abuse types (e.g., \ttag{investment}) from their parents (e.g., \ttag{scam}), which may be hard as they semantically overlap.